Augustus Hawkins: U.S. Congress

-Hawkins was frustrated from the relative lack of success that he achieved during the 1980s presidencies of Ronald Reagan and George H. W. Bush.
+Hawkins was frustrated from the relative lack of success that he achieved during the 1980s' presidencies of Ronald Reagan and George H. W. Bush.
 They were the most conservative presidents since the 1920s, and members of his own party were moving to the right and viewed Hawkins's old-school New Dealer stance as outdated.
 His greatest setback was George H. W. Bush's veto of the Civil Rights Act of 1990, sometimes called the Hawkins-Kennedy Civil Rights Act.
 It would have reversed six Supreme Court decisions made in the previous year that had shifted the burden of proof of discriminating hiring practices of minorities or women from the employer to the employee.
 It remains the only successful veto of a civil rights act in United States history.
-Hawkins retired in 1991.
+Hawkins retired in January 1991.
 Bush would sign a less expansive bill, the Civil Rights Act of 1991, after Hawkins's retirement.

 Later life

-Hawkins retired in 1991 to his Los Angeles home, having never lost an election in 58 years as an elected official.
-He lived in Washington, D.C., for the remainder of his life.
-Until his death at the age of 100, he was the oldest living person to have served in Congress.
-He was the eighth person to have served in Congress that reached the age of 100.
+Hawkins retired from Congress in 1991, having never lost an election in his 58-year career.
+He died at Suburban Hospital in Bethesda, Maryland, on November 10, 2007; aged 100, he was the oldest living person to have served in Congress at the time of his death, and the eighth member of Congress to have become a centenarian.
 Hawkins's death left the former Alabama Republican Representative Arthur Glenn Andrews (1909–2008) as the oldest living former House member.

 Legacy

-The Augustus F. Hawkins Nature Park was built in 2000 in a highly urbanized area of south Los Angeles.
+The Augustus F. Hawkins Nature Park was built in 2000 in a highly urbanized area of southern Los Angeles.
 The cost was $4.5 million and was financed largely by city, county, and state bond measures.
 The park encompasses 8.5 acres and features the Evan Frankel Discovery Center, which includes natural history and environmental interpretive displays.
 The Augustus F. Hawkins Centers of Excellence Program is a federal grants program supporting diversification of the U.S. teaching force.

-Augustus F. Hawkins High School in Los Angeles, opened in 2012, is named in his honor.
+Augustus F. Hawkins High School in Los Angeles, which opened in 2012, is named in his honor.